/ LASIK & Safety

 correction results were unsatisfactory.
 LASIK is not a “foolproof” procedure.
 Today, problems are more

-likely with older technology, less experienced/less careful surgeons and patients who actually aren’t
+likely with older technology, less experienced/less careful surgeons, and patients that weren’t actually

 good candidates for LASIK.
 Potential LASIK problems typically fall into the following categories: